Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Methodology

 We start the Reaching Definition analysis from the function start point $p$ of SSA$_M$ IR, and for each instruction analyzed, the definition position $d$ of the variable $x$ it defines is updated and the previous definition position is killed.
 When the point $p$ reaches 9, we give the result of the Reaching Definition as shown in Figure \ref{fig:overview.BytePA}, a table of the reached variables $V$ with the defined positions $D$.
 By looking up the expression of each variable in debug symbols in the analysis result, we are able to get the definition location $d = V[\hat{x}]$ of the variable $\hat{x}$.
 In this way, we can decouple the exact IR position of the variable definition from the entire function.

 Based on the analysis of Finding 5, location expressions are susceptible to compilation optimization, and the higher the optimization level, the more variables tend to use register storage.
-Compared with the previous work \cite{zhu2024tygr}, which only supports the location of stack-memory variables, with the above analysis, our method can effectively deal with the location of both stack-memory variables and register variables.
+Compared with the previous work \cite{zhu2024tygr}, which only supports the location of stack-memory variables, with the above analysis, our method can effectively deal with both stack-memory variables and register variables.

-Next, we analyze the parameters of the function.
-Unlike SSA$_S$ IR, in binary code, the parameters of a function are stored in specific registers according to the calling convention.
-Taking the x86\_64 architecture as an example, SystemV ABI \cite{amd64-abi} is the standard followed by ELF \cite{amd64-abi}.
-It specifies that the parameters of a function are stored in the \texttt{RDI}, \texttt{RSI}, \texttt{RDX}, \texttt{RCX}, \texttt{R8} and \texttt{R9} registers in that order.
-In order to facilitate the subsequent Def-Use analysis of the propagation of function parameter variables, we introduce a dummy definition for each parameter at the entry point of SSA$_M$ IR to represent the assignment to the parameter and merge the Dummy Definition to SSA$_M$ IR as shown in Figure \ref{fig:overview.BytePA}.
+Next, we analyze function parameters.
+Unlike SSA$_S$ IR, in binary code, parameters are stored in specific registers according to the calling convention.
+Taking the x86-64 architecture as an example, the System V ABI \cite{amd64-abi} specifies that parameters are stored in the \texttt{RDI}, \texttt{RSI}, \texttt{RDX}, \texttt{RCX}, \texttt{R8}, and \texttt{R9} registers.
+To facilitate subsequent Def-Use analysis of parameter propagation, we introduce a dummy definition for each parameter at the entry point of SSA$_M$ IR to represent the assignment, as shown in Figure \ref{fig:overview.BytePA}.

 Through Reaching Definition analysis, we successfully determine the definition locations of variables in SSA$_M$ IR.
 In addition, we add dummy definitions for each parameter to facilitate subsequent analysis.